 Write-ups and Charting

 Every patient you admit needs an H&P and daily progress note.
 H&P’s should be on the chart by the day after the admission and progress notes should be on the chart everyday (ideally by noon).
 Students are NOT permitted to use templates or smart phrases in the EMR.
 Copying and pasting portions of other providers’ notes constitutes fraud and is not permitted.
 You are encouraged to pend up orders for your patients.
 All patient orders must be co-signed by a physician.
 Detailed instructions for patient write-ups can be found on the website in the portfolio section under patient care.
-Though your portfolio advisor carries the primary responsibility for giving you formative feedback on your H&Ps from your peers with faculty oversight using a structured evaluation tool.
+You will have the opportunity to get formative feedback on your H&Ps from your peers with faculty oversight using a structured evaluation tool.
 Your IM coach also will give you feedback on at least two H&Ps of your choice.
 Further, Dr. Nall or Harrell will review a write up at your midclerkship feedback session and provide feedback.
 Your 4 best will be submitted as part of your final grade.

 Scut work is defined as activities that are not educational on patients that are not assigned to you.
 This means you are responsible for even the ‘menial’ tasks on your own patients.
 But, you are not obligated to perform tasks like looking up data on other people’s patients or running errands for the housestaff.
 However, if you have the time, this can be a wonderful way to offer to help someone who may be busier at that time.